• Home

 • Then they die and suffer eternal torment.

-• Those who walk by faith may suffer the short term persecution
+• Those who walk by faith may suffer short-term persecution

 • They may even be killed